 The Allen Institute is committed to bringing principles of racial equity and social justice to all we do.
 We recognize that teaching how to administer and explore science often depends on access to labs, people and resources that are not equitably available, and that Black students and other students of color are disproportionately likely to lack.
 Our education programming provides access to research and administrative experiences while supporting the growth and development of a diverse next generation of future leaders in the world of science.

 In our webinar series for educators and students, go behind the scenes of science to meet the professionals who make our research possible and get a glimpse of the many different careers in science.
-These free events are open to whole classes of students in the format of an interview with our staff and interactive discussion where students can ask questions and learn about what it takes to do cutting-edge research.
+These interviews with our staff and interactive discussions include questions from students and discussion about what it takes to do cutting-edge research.